-(A) A licensee's first violation shall result in a suspension for not less than 30 days, however, reinstatement shall not occur until the licensee has been evaluated by, and a written report received from a professional drug counselor who is approved in advance by the commission or stewards.
+(i) A licensee's first violation shall result in a suspension for not less than 30 days, however, reinstatement shall not occur until the licensee has been evaluated by, and a written report received from a drug counselor certified by the State of Oregon and who is approved in advance by the commission or stewards/judges.
 The report must explain whether or not the licensee is addicted, is likely to unlawfully distribute drugs or alcohol to others, or is likely to be a danger to licensee or others if allowed to participate in racing.
 If any of those contingencies are answered in the affirmative, reinstatement shall not occur until the licensee presents documented proof of completion of an appropriate certified rehabilitation program approved in advance by the commission.
-Reinstatement is also subject to licensee producing at licensee's expense, a negative test from a laboratory approved in advance by the commission, and also subject to licensee agreeing in writing to submit blood or urine specimens at the request of the stewards or designated racing commission representative for not less than five years, or until no longer licensed.
+Reinstatement is also subject to licensee producing at licensee's expense, a negative test from a laboratory approved in advance by the commission, and also subject to licensee agreeing in writing to submit urine specimens at the request of the stewards/judges or designated racing commission representative for not less than five years, or until no longer licensed.

-(B) A licensee's second violation within five years of the first violation shall result in an indefinite suspension, but in no case less than six months, and reinstatement shall not occur until the licensee completes all of the contingencies listed above in subsection (A).
+(ii) A licensee's second violation within five years of the first violation shall result in an indefinite suspension, but in no case less than six months, and reinstatement shall not occur until the licensee completes all of the contingencies listed above in subsection (i).

-(C) A licensee's third violation within seven years of the second violation shall result in a 365-day suspension by the stewards and immediate referral to the commission for consideration of exclusion and/or revocation of the license.
-The stewards may not reinstate the licensee unless the laboratory analysis was proven to be incorrect or a fraud was perpetrated resulting in a mistaken judgment by the stewards.
+(iii) A licensee's third violation within seven years of the second violation shall result in a 365-day suspension by the stewards/judges and immediate referral to the commission for consideration of exclusion and/or revocation of the license.
+The stewards/judges may not reinstate the licensee unless the laboratory analysis was proven to be incorrect or a fraud was perpetrated resulting in a mistaken judgment by the stewards/judges.